10 Easy Ways to Make A DIY Homemade Humidifier

 But do you know that you can also make a DIY humidifier for plants by using indoor plants themselves?

-Plants that add moisture to the air can moisturize an area by a process called transpiration.
-This process is natural and healthy too.
+• Plants that add moisture to the air can moisturize an area through a process called transpiration.
+This process is natural and healthy, too.

-When shopping, care that you buy the plants that humidify the air (like Areca Palm, Peace Lily, English Ivy, Rubber Plant, and Spider Plant) and not those that absorb humidity.
+When shopping, ensure that you buy the plants that humidify the air (like Areca Palm, Peace Lily, English Ivy, Rubber Plant, and Spider Plant) and not those that absorb humidity.

 3- Glass of Water Near Heater